nikivanov/watney/ASSEMBLY.md

 1. Place each motor into its slot, as shown in the picture.
 Place a motor holder over each motor and align the holes.
 Use 8mm bolts from the outside to pull each holder to the wall.
 Make sure all motors are in held in place.
 1. Insert the motor wire leads into L298N H-Bridge.
 Polarity here doesn't matter much because we'll be able to set it in the config later.
 1. Gently place L298N onto the mounting holes in the bottom and secure it with 6mm bolts.
 You should only need to use 2 bolts.
-1. Attach a pair of 30cm MF Dupont wires to the 12V and GND of L298N.
+1. Attach a pair of 30cm MF Dupont wires to the 12V (VCC) and GND of L298N.
 Make sure you're not attaching to the 5V - it's an output.
 ## Cover
 <a href="images/assembly/audiojack1.jpg"><img src="images/assembly/audiojack1.jpg" height="200"></a>
 <a href="images/assembly/audiojack2.jpg?"><img src="images/assembly/audiojack2.jpg?" height="200"></a>